Yuendumu: Other notable people

 Yuendumu leaders who were awarded the Centenary Medal in 2001, which commemorates 100 years of Federation and recognises "citizens and other people who made a contribution to Australian society or government" include Wendy Nungarrayi Brown and Rex Granites.

-Yuendumu is the home community of Indigenous activist and former NT Government minister Bess Nungarrayi Price.
+Yuendumu is the home community of Indigenous activist and former NT Government minister Bess Nungarrayi Price and, although not born there, her daughter Jacinta Nampijinpa Price is closely associated with the community as it is her mother's country.

+One of the early residents at Yuendumu was Minyana Tjakamara who while there worked with anthropologists and filmmakers.

 Artist Pauline Nakamarra Woods grew up in Yuendumu.

 Artist Kumantje Jagamara went to the mission school in Yuendumu.

 Artist Alma Nungarrayi Granites lived in Yuendumu.

+Nurse Ellen Kettle was the first permanent nursing sister in Yuendumu and worked there between 1952 and 1954; she would go on pioneer health services in the NT.

+Local Yuendumu footballer Liam Jurrah was drafted into the Australian Football League and starred for the Melbourne Football Club.

 In the arts and media

 The town is mentioned in the 1987 Midnight Oil song "Beds are Burning" (from the Diesel and Dust album): Four wheels scare the cockatoos/From Kintore east to Yuendumu.
 Midnight Oil and Warumpi Band's 1986 tour to Yuendumu is documented in Andrew McMillan's book Strict Rules: The BlackfellaWhitefella Tour.

 In The 2005 PlayStation 2 Video Game Sly 3: Honor Among Thieves, the second chapter "Rumble Down Under" takes place in a fictional Yuendumu in the Australian outback, which is a mining and digging site.
 Uluru is depicted as surrounding the game's version of Yuendemu.